cbor-wg/cbor-dns/draft-lenders-dns-cbor.md

 The format described in this document is a transfer format that aims to provide conciseness and compression for individual DNS messages to be sent over the network.
 This is achieved applying the following objectives:

+Conciseness:

-1. Encoding DNS messages in CBOR (conciseness),
+- Encoding DNS messages in CBOR and
-2. Omitting (redundant) fields in DNS queries and responses (conciseness),
+- Omitting (redundant) fields in DNS queries and responses.

+Compression:

-3. Providing easy to implement name compression that allows for on-the-fly construction of DNS queries and responses (compression), and
+- Providing easy to implement name compression that allows for on-the-fly construction of DNS queries and responses and
-4. Providing optional address and value compression in DNS responses using Packed CBOR {{-cbor-packed}} (compression).
+- Providing optional address and value compression in DNS responses using Packed CBOR {{-cbor-packed}}.

 # Terminology